YuLing256/jarvis-sdk/README.md

 # AT SDK & API
-This is a work in progress, SDK & API are coming soon!
+This is a work in progress, SDK & API are coming 2027!